-- 1 Ask your students: Who determines your workplace rights?
-The provincial government sets out minimum rights for most employees in public and private workplaces.
-It includes standards on payment of wages, public holidays, hours of work, overtime pay, vacation time and pay, statutory leaves, and termination and severance entitlements. - 2 Direct students to create a KWL chart: - What do you already know about your workplace rights? - What do you want to know about your workplace rights? - What is one surprising thing learned about your workplace rights? - 3 Know: Ask your students to share and record some ideas about what they already know about their workplace right, such as minimum wage and hours of work. - Want: Have students identify what they want to know about their workplace rights. - Learn: Provide students with the Ministry of Labour, Training and Skills Development young workers factsheet website so they can verify what they already know and record what they learned. - 6 Have students add the government website as a link on their Xello Storyboard and include what they learned as the reflection. - 7 OPTION: Get students to share their surprising workplace right.
+- Ask your students: Who determines your workplace rights?
+There are several legal acts that cover employment in the UK.
+These acts protect workers' rights in areas such as pay, holidays, pensions, discrimination, and health and safety. - 2 Direct students to create a KWL chart: - What do you already know about your workplace rights? - What do you want to know about your workplace rights? - What is one surprising thing you learned about your workplace rights? - 3 Know: Ask your students to share and record some ideas about what they already know about their workplace rights, such as minimum wage and hours of work. - 4 Want: Have students identify what they want to know about their workplace rights. - Learn: Provide students with the Advisory, Conciliation, and Arbitration (ACAS) website so they can verify what they already know and record what they learned. - 6 Have students add the ACAS website as a link on their Xello Storyboard and include what they learned as the reflection. - OPTION: Get students to share their surprising workplace right.